 When does a company need a dedicated HR person?

 Every company’s strategy is different, but you probably need to hire an HR manager if:

 A company is only as successful as the employees who work for it, so if you’re hiring new staff at an increasing rate or opening a second location it might be difficult to ensure you recruit and retain the best staff without a dedicated HR person.
 They can help you create job descriptions and person specifications to ensure you attract top talent.

 They can also be tasked with reviewing each of your employees’ performance on a regular basis to determine areas of strength and weakness, identifying where improvements need to be made and making recommendations based on where they’re best suited.

-By 2017, even the smallest companies will have to auto-enrol their employees into a pension scheme and make contributions to that scheme themselves, while in 2015 shared parental leave is being introduced, and changes to sickness absence are also soon to be brought in.
+By 2017, even the smallest companies auto-enrolled their employees into a pension scheme and made contributions to that scheme themselves, while in 2015 shared parental leave was introduced, and changes to sickness absence were also brought in.
 An HR manager can make sure you’re up to date with all the latest changes to employment law.

 The more employees you have, the greater risk of issues such as harassment claims, pay disputes and unfair treatment cropping up.
 The consequences of handling these types of situation badly could end up with you being sued.
 An HR manager is responsible for handling conflicts in the workplace, and should be able to avoid lawsuits through mediation.
 Harmonious employee relations are important for the success of any business.

 - You’re spending too long on personnel issues